ktheologitis/e-bookstore/README.md

 By default the server products data is an array of product objects.
 However, for the products of the global state of the app this data gets transformed as follows:
 `{"1" : {id: "1", title: "Book 1", price: 10, ...}, "2": {id: "2", title: "Book 2", price: 20, ...}}`.

 This way it is easier and much faster to index the desired product when required, compared to searching the whole product array.
-It should be noted that with such a small array of server data the performance gain is minimal, but this approach was followed as a generally good practice.
+It should be noted that with such a small array of data the performance gain is minimal, but this approach was followed as a generally good practice.

 ## <ins>Run, test, build and deploy the app</ins>
 Clone the repository on your local machine, open a command line and navigate to the repo's top level folder.
 Make sure that you have npm installed.